OSU football: Jermar Jefferson cleared to play, David Morris out for season

 Oregon State has been hit hard lately by a handful of absences related to both injuries and COVID-19.

-In the leadup to the Beavers’ Saturday matchup with Stanford, OSU got a bit of good news.
+In the leadup to the Beavers’ 7:30 p.m. matchup Saturday with Stanford, OSU got a bit of good news.

 Star running back Jermar Jefferson practiced Wednesday and Thursday and is cleared to play against the Cardinal, coach Jonathan Smith said.
 Ditto for outside linebacker John McCartan.